mitmproxy/mitmproxy/docs/tutorials/gamecenter.rst

 There's a curious addendum to this tale.
-When I first wrote this tutorial, all the top competitors' scores were the same: 2,147,483,647 (this is no longer the case, beacause there are now so many fellow cheaters using this tutorial).
+When I first wrote this tutorial, all the top competitors' scores were the same: 2,147,483,647 (this is no longer the case, because there are now so many fellow cheaters using this tutorial).
 If you think that number seems familiar, you're right: it's 2^31-1, the maximum value you can fit into a signed 32-bit int.
 Now let me tell you another peculiar thing about Super Mega Worm - at the end of every game, it submits